maticstric/ebukafy/README.md

 2. Run `ebukafy create-skeleton` to create a skeleton of an epub directory
 3. Put the downloaded html into the EPUB/text directory of the skeleton
 4. Run `ebukafy split` to split the big html file into multiple files with correct headers
 5. Manually (for now) edit the `content.opf`, `toc.xhtml`, and `toc.ncx` files.
 The skeleton includes an example chapter to show you the way these files should look.
-If you don't know anything about the internals of an epub this step will be difficult but it's much easier that it sounds.
+If you don't know anything about the internals of an epub this step will be difficult but it's easier that it sounds.
 Just look up 'anatomy of an epub file' and read up
+6. Optionally replace the cover image.
+The one provided in the skeleton is just an all black 1400 x 2100 jpg.
+To change it just replace the cover in the EPUB/images directory.
+Keep the name as `cover.jpg` or manually edit the `content.opf`.
-6. After everything is done run `ebukafy build` to build this epub folder into an actual epub file
+8. After everything is done run `ebukafy build` to build this epub folder into an actual epub file
 7. Before reading run `ebukafy epubcheck` to make sure everything within the epub is up to the specification of the epub standard
-8. To read on a kobo or kindle please use a tool like [Calibre](https://calibre-ebook.com/) to convert the book to the approriate format (kepub and azw3/mobi respectively)
+9. To read on a kobo or kindle please use a tool like [Calibre](https://calibre-ebook.com/) to convert the book to the approriate format (kepub and azw3 respectively)

 # Tools